DynamoDB Streams - The Ultimate Guide (w/ Examples)

-DynamoDB Stream can be described as a stream of observed changes in data.
+DynamoDB Stream can be described as a stream of observed changes in data, technically called a Change Data Capture (CDC).
 Once enabled, whenever you perform a write operation to the DynamoDB table, like

-delete, a corresponding event containing information like which record was changed and what was changed will be saved to the Stream.
+delete, a corresponding event containing information like which record was changed and what was changed will be saved to the Stream in near-real time.